Granite Worktops Cost

 Types of Granite Worktops

-There’s no one-size-fits-all when it comes to granite kitchen worktops, and the good news is there are plenty of options for granite worktop colours, finishes, and price points.
+There's no one-size-fits-all when it comes to granite kitchen worktops and countertops, and there are plenty of options for granite worktop colours, finishes, and price points to suit different kitchen designs.

 Polished Granite Worktops

-Polished granite countertops are the most common choice, with popular options like white granite giving a shiny, opulent finish.
+Polished granite countertops are the most common choice for modern kitchens, with popular options like white granite giving a shiny, opulent finish.
 The reflective surface helps to bounce light around a room, giving kitchens and bathrooms a bright appearance - especially useful for rooms with little to no natural light.

 When granite is polished, its porous nature is sealed in, making it resistant to stains.
 This process also makes the stone hygienic and moisture-repellent, making it a great choice for bathrooms and kitchens.